skardum/invoices-reader/README.md

 # QR Code Detector

-A simple python application that detects QR codes in an image.
+A simple python application that detects QR codes in an image of invoices that made according to zatca instructions and saves invoices data to an excel file.

 ## Getting Started